High-risk pregnancy: Gestational Parent-related factors

-Chronic high blood pressure - The CDC estimates the rate of chronic hypertension in the US as 166.9 per 100,000 hospital deliveries.
+Having chronic high blood pressure can further lead to high-risk pregnancies.
+The CDC estimates the rate of chronic hypertension in the US as 166.9 per 100,000 hospital deliveries.
 Hypertension is considered a risk factor for high-risk pregnancy because it leads to an increased risk of pre-eclampsia, restricted fetal growth, and preterm birth.
 It is not yet well-understood how hypertension leads to increased risk of these outcomes.
 However, it is thought that hypertension leads to decreased blood flow to the placenta.
 Decreased blood flow to the fetus could lead to restricted growth and trigger other changes that increase the risk of pre-eclampsia, restricted fetal growth, and pre-term birth.